na-na-hi/renget/archive/robini.md

 **3.** Avoid talking to me about medication pills in private settings.
 By that I mean unnecessary talk about them, or overly detailed.
 Stuff like "I am gonna take meds" is 100% fine.
 Also don't make "go take your meds" jokes with me either !!
 **4.** Avoid questioning me about my religion and what I believe in.
 Don't try to convert me either I don't know why you would even do that???
 **5.** Do not flirt with me with romantic or sexual intent.
 Platonic affection is fine.
 Public Displays of Affection depends but is generally a no unless I say otherwise.
+**6.** Please do not misuse tone tags around me.
+Stuff like "im gonna die /srs /gen /real" like, I don't *need* tone tags to be used around me but if you are gonna joke around with them I *will* get confused.

 -> [Back . . .](https://rentry.co/sonofgothamcity) <-